preston-hodl/preston-hodl/README.md

-- 👋 Hi, I’m sourcewire
+- Hello, I’m sourcewire
-- I'm a CS student
-- I’m interested in Bitcoin and the Lightning Network
+- I'm a CS student interested in Bitcoin, the Lightning Network, and cybersecurity.

 <!---
 preston-hodl/preston-hodl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.